Garment District Office Space for Rent

 Garment District History: A Global Hub for Fashion

 The Garment District began influencing what people wear and how they obtain their clothing back in the 1800s.
 Before the streets were lined with high fashion boutiques, it used to be home to a large collection of factories.
 Actually, the garment industry originated in the Lower East Side, where Jewish immigrants lived and worked.
 Updated workplace standards eventually inspired these workplaces to move near Fifth Avenue.

 Middle-class Americans used to make their own clothing, and only rich people hired tailors to sew for them.
 During the Civil War, these tailors began collaborating to sew clothing in bulk for the soldiers.
 At the same time, skilled immigrants began moving to New York City, creating a labor force that could work in clothing factories.
-By 1910, approximately 70 percent of women’s clothing came from the Garment District.
+By 1910, approximately 70 percent of women’s clothing came from buildings in the Garment District.
 By 1931, the area boasted the most garment manufacturers of anywhere in the world.
 By 1960, the Garment District produced more than 90 percent of the nation’s garments.

 In the past year, the City Council has been working on a rezoning plan to help maintain the fashion manufacturing industry for which the neighborhood has long been known. “[This] marks another major milestone in a multi-year process to ensure a permanent home for garment manufacturers in New York City,” said Corey Johnson, the council’s speaker.
-The plan, which involves tax incentives and rules regarding the ratio from manufacturing space to office space, is intended to help preserve the Garment District’s rightful place as the hub for American fashion.
+The plan, which involves tax incentives and rules regarding the ratio of manufacturing space to office space, is intended to help preserve the Garment District’s rightful place as the hub for American fashion.